OFGONEN/SDL-Snake-Game/OBSTACLE_IMPLEMENTATION_PLAN.md

 ## User Stories

-### User Story 1: Fixed Obstacles
+### User Story 1: Temporary Fixed Obstacles
 **As a** player
-**I want to** encounter static obstacles on the game board **So that** I need to navigate around barriers while collecting food
+**I want to** encounter static obstacles that appear and disappear over time **So that** I need to adapt my strategy as the playing field changes dynamically

 **Acceptance Criteria:**
-- [ ] Fixed obstacles are placed randomly on the game board at game start
+- [ ] Fixed obstacles spawn randomly during gameplay at timed intervals
 - [ ] Obstacles are visually distinct from snake and food (different color/texture)
 - [ ] Snake dies when colliding with fixed obstacles
 - [ ] Food cannot spawn on obstacle locations
-- [ ] Number of obstacles increases with score progression
-- [ ] Obstacles persist throughout the game session
+- [ ] Obstacles have limited lifespan (5-15 seconds) before disappearing
+- [ ] New obstacles spawn continuously to maintain challenge level

-### User Story 2: Moving Obstacles
+### User Story 2: Temporary Moving Obstacles
 **As a** player
-**I want to** face dynamic moving obstacles
-**So that** the game becomes progressively more challenging and unpredictable
+**I want to** face dynamic moving obstacles that have limited duration **So that** the game becomes progressively more challenging with constantly changing patterns

 **Acceptance Criteria:**
 - [ ] Moving obstacles patrol in predictable patterns (linear, circular, zigzag)